-THEME: Work along the canal.
+THEME: work along canal and escape

-perated from 1831 to 1924 along the Potomac River, running 184.5 miles from Washington, DC to Cumberland, Maryland.
+BACKGROUND: The C&O Canal operated from 1831 to 1924 along the Potomac River running 184.5 miles from Washington, DC to Cumberland, Maryland.
 Long, narrow boats plied its waters carrying produce, grain, lumber and coal.
 Lockhouses were built to shelter lock keepers who raised and lowered water in the locks and guided passing boats along.

-Small villages often sprang up along the river.
-At Edward's there was a ferry that ran across the river to Virginia, a general store, a granary, and assorted outbuildings.
+Small villages often sprang up at the river.
+At Edwards there was a ferry which ran across the river to Virginia, a general store, a granary, and assorted outbuildings.

 Many of the workers who built the canal were English, Welsh, Scots and Irish indentured servants and enslaved men contracted from local landowners.
-Due to the canal's remoteness and ease of travel along the river and towpath both indentured and enslaved workers used it to relocate.
+Due to the canals' remoteness and ease of travel along the river and towpath both indentured and enslaved workers used it to relocate.

-The Underground Railroad is often associated with the canal and records show that freedom seekers used the waterway and towpath to flee north to Pennsylvania, finding aid and shelter along the way.
+The Underground Railroad is often associated with the canal, and records show that freedom seekers used the waterway and towpath to flee north to Pennsylvania finding aid and shelter along the way.

 AMENITIES: Water access, interpretive panels, towpath trail and restroom.
-Located in the C&O Canal National Historical Park.